mcordingley/LinearAlgebra/README.md

 ## Installation

+    composer require mcordingley/LinearAlgebra

-Include this in your composer.json and then run `composer install`:
+Alternately, include this in your composer.json and then update:

-    "mcordingley/linearalgebra": "~0.9.1"
+    "mcordingley/linearalgebra": "^1.0.0"

 If Composer isn't an option for you, [download](https://github.com/mcordingley/LinearAlgebra/blob/master/linear-algebra.phar)